dcurrie/AdventOfCode/AoC_2020/2020_advent_notes.md

 enough once I got out of that meeting with a recursive counting function.
 Fortunately I already knew the x&(x-1) hack to clear the lowest set bit.

+What I learned later looking at others' solutions: Nim has 64 bit `int`s, so all the trouble I took with typecasts wasn't necessary (and was a pain).

 ### Day 15: Rambunctious Recitation ###